 You may find that you cannot cope with energy products’ sweetness and this can cause an upset stomach or sickness.
 If this is the case then we can look at bananas, flapjack, rice cakes, Mars bars, etc. The list of products I just mentioned again needs to be practised with, as these take more energy to break down and our stomachs do not always like doing that while we are exercising!
 So practise.

 Using caffeine products does help BUT if you take on a caffeine drink or gel you can experience a drop in energy around 30 minutes later and this is due to the increased speed in which the energy has been used.
 Caffeine not only wakes up the mind but it increases the amount of energy we can absorb, which is approximately 30%, so in effect the flood gates are open… This is great if we need a quick fix but we must also take normal nutrition just after as this stops the drop after… This is a really important point.

 Practise and practise, make sure you are happy with what you can use and that it gives you the energy you need.

 Over the time of your Sportive, you will find you will crave different food types, make sure you have a good variety in transition.

-Slow release energy in the form of porridge mixed with honey and banana will be a great start approximately 1-1.5hrs before you start your race… You may be able to leave it until later or you may need it earlier depending on your metabolism so practise this.
-Coffee or tea and a fruit juice with a couple pieces of toast and you are away!
+Slow-release energy in the form of porridge mixed with honey and banana will be a great start approximately 1-1.5hrs before you start your race… You may be able to leave it until later or you may need it earlier depending on your metabolism so practise this.
+Coffee or tea and fruit juice with a couple of pieces of toast and you are away!